 - Booking times:

 To book a visit, please call (07) 5460 8407.
 The visits booking line is open Monday, Tuesday and Wednesday from 8:30am to 11:00am and 12:00pm to 3:30pm.

 When making a booking, visitors are required to nominate the day and time they wish to attend and the visitors who will attend, including children.
 The visit will be conducted ONLY as per the booking.

 Visit bookings are not taken on public holidays.
-Prisoners are permitted one visit per week and up to two hours per session of approved visits.
+Prisoners are permitted one visit per week and up to one hour per session of approved visits.